Matthew 3 (ESV)

 John the Baptist was more than a warm-up act to Jesus although that was his primary role.
 John was prominent in the religious history of Palestine in the first century – so much so that in the Gospel of John he said Jesus “must increase, but I must decrease” (John 3:30).
 Jesus himself in Matthew 11:11 said of John, “Truly, I say to you, among those born of women there has arisen no one greater than John the Baptist.”

 Matthew chapter 3 begins with John preaching in the wilderness of Judea.
 His message?
 “Repent, for the kingdom of heaven is at hand” (Matthew 3:2).
 His ministry and message was prophesied in Isaiah 40:3, “A voice cries: ‘In the wilderness prepare the way of the Lord; make straight in the desert a highway for our God.'”
 By Matthew quoting Isaiah, he was announcing that the Messiah who was prophesied about is coming and it was time to repent.
 REPENT!

 After Jesus was tempted in Matthew 4:1-10, He began to preach.
 What was Jesus’ message?
 “Repent, for the kingdom of heaven is at hand” (Matthew 4:17).

-There are other parallels in Jesus’ preaching with John the Baptist’s message including:
+There are other parallels between Jesus’ preaching and John the Baptist’s message, including: